Zi-ying/Zi-ying/README.md

-<h1 align="center">Hi 👋, I'm Sophie</h1>
-<h3 align="center">A new happy fullstack web developer</h3>

-<h5> Enthousiastic Ruby & JS developer and Le Wagon's bootcamp graduate.
-Eager to share my knowledge and keep learning ! </h5>

-- 🌱 I'm currently learning React and I want to keep improving my Javascript's and Ruby's skills.
+<h1 align='center'>👋 Hi there!
+I’m a Fullstack Developer </h1>

+With over 2 years of experience in React, TypeScript, and a variety of libraries, I’m passionate about building dynamic web applications.
+I graduated from Le Wagon’s bootcamp and have honed my skills in both frontend and backend development.

+🛠 Hard Skills
+Languages: HTML, Ruby, Go, TypeScript, JavaScript

+Frameworks & Libraries: React, Ruby on Rails, Redux, SCSS, Jest, Playwright, Recharts, Visx, Storybook, Sass, Headless UI, Mantine, Radix, TanStack, Shadcn, Tailwind CSS

+Version Control: Git, GitHub, GitLab

+Monitoring & Analytics: Datadog, June

+🌱 Currently Learning
+I’m focused on advancing my skills in Typescript and looking at new frameworks!

+💖 Fun Facts
-- :sparkling_heart: I love old rpgs : my favorite ones are FFVI, Tales of phantasia and Seiken Densetsu 3, as of now I play a lot civilization VI.
+I have a love for classic RPGs, with favorites like FFVI, Tales of Phantasia, Seiken Densetsu 3 and a new one Octopath Traveler II.
+Currently, I’m deep into Civilization VI.

-- :sparkles: I have read three times the lord of the rings and nine times the first four Harry Potter but I really like XIXth centuries novels.
+I’ve read The Lord of the Rings three times and the first four Harry Potter books nine times!
+I’m also a big fan of 19th-20th century novels.

-- :sparkler: My new favorite movie is The Handmaiden of Park Chan Wook.
+My new favorite movie is Perfect Days by Win Wenders.

-- :hamburger: I really enjoy eating and I'm known for it.
+I’m known for my love of food—let’s just say I enjoy eating!

-- 🚴‍♀️ I enjoyed that hobby for 5 years now, done a tour around Taiwan (957km, ⛰️ 1000m) and ex-delivery girl !
+I’ve been cycling for 5 years, completing a tour around Taiwan (957 km, ⛰️ 1000 m) and I used to be a delivery girl.
-- 🥾 I did the Santiago's path from Bordeaux (1086km)
+I also walked the Santiago’s path from Bordeaux (1086 km)!

+Let’s connect and build something amazing together!